CARRIXK/flipping-genius/README.md

 ## Credits

-[GitHub Copilot](https://copilot.github.com) was used to generate the games logo.
-It was also used to accelerate development.
+[GitHub Copilot](https://copilot.github.com) was utilized to generate the games logo and accelerate development.

 ## Future Enhancements

 - It is hard to see the game cards when the game is on highest dificulty as.
 This will need to be addressed in future iterations to improve UX.
 - Add more card category images
+- Add more images for the back of the cards

 ## License